 Lawnifi offers three seasonal boxes throughout the course of a year.
-The Spring, Summer, and Fall Fertilizer Boxes are all filled with the three most important bottles of fertilizer formulation for the season.
-Save money on all three seasonal boxes by subscribing to our Annual Subscription.
+The Spring, Summer and Fall Fertilizer Boxes are all filled with the three most important bottles of fertilizer formulation for the season.
+Save money on all three seasonal boxes by subscribing to our Annual Subscription as well.

 To learn more about Lawnifi, click here: Why Use Lawnifi Fertilizer?